opf/legal/saas/service-level-agreement/en.md

 ### 1.1 Excused downtime

-“*Excused Downtime*” means the length of time the Services are unavailable due to:
+**Excused Downtime** means the length of time the Services are unavailable due to:

 1. Scheduled Maintenance;
 2. Emergency Maintenance;